CloudReactor/cloudreactor-procwrapper/README.md

 * Runs either processes started with a command line or a python function you supply
-* Implements retries and time limits on wrapped processes
+* Implements retries and time limits
 * Injects secrets from AWS Secrets Manager, AWS S3, or local files and extracts them into the process environment (for command-lines) or configuration (for functions)
 * When used with the CloudReactor service:
-  * Reports when a process/function starts and when it exits, along with the exit code
+  * Reports when a process/function starts and when it exits, along with the exit code and runtime metadata (if running in AWS ECS or AWS Lambda)
   * Sends heartbeats, optionally with status information like the number of items processed
   * Prevents too many concurrent executions
   * Stops execution when manually stopped in the CloudReactor dashboard
+  * Sends CloudReactor the data necessary to start the process / function if running in AWS ECS or AWS Lambda

 ## How it works